coronel08/my-notes/notes/docs/aws.md

         * AWS IAM:
         * OPENID_CONNECT:
         * AMAZON_COGNITO_USER_POOLS:
+* AWS Certificate Manager (ACM) - provision, manage and deploy certificates(public or private) for https
 * AWS CloudHSM - security model that lets you use your own encryption keys
 * AWS CodePipeline - Full CI build for AWS, Codestar is a wrapper that groups everything into one
     * AWS CodeCommit - used for software version control by developers. github clone